-Into a blender or food processor, add the watermelon cubes.
+Add the watermelon cubes into a blender or food processor.
 Puree until fully liquified.
 This should take about 30-45 seconds.

 For each mimosa, pour 4 ounces of sparkling rosé into a wine glass, followed by 2 ounces of watermelon juice.
 Add the Meyer lemon juice or Limoncello, if using.
 Stir gently to combine.